dbmi-bgm/cgap-portal/docs/public/help/family_history_1.md

  or via the SubmitCGAP command line tool.
 Example files are linked below, and the subsequent section contains details about the spreadsheet format and each individual column.
-The last 2 sections describe how to upload the file.
+The next section describes how to upload the file, and the final section includes tutorial videos for family history spreadsheet formatting and submission.

 **Note**: For most analyses, we recommend [submitting accessioning information](/help/submission/accessioning) before the family history.
 However, if you are submitting a case that involves